This Web page has been archived on the Web

 7.2.2.
 Returned quota available for reallocation will be allocated, on a first-come, first-served basis, to eligible applicants making requests for additional TRQ allocation during the quota year.

-9.1.1 An import permit issued by DFAIT is required for every shipment of specialty creams covered by this Notice to enter Canada.
+9.1.1 An import permit issued by DFATD is required for every shipment of specialty creams covered by this Notice to enter Canada.
 For a given shipment, importers may either present a shipment-specific import permit or invoke the appropriate General Import Permit (GIP).

 9.2.1.
 Shipment-specific import permits are normally issued on demand to allocation holders up to the amount of their allocation under Canada’s specialty creams TRQ.
 Shipments entering Canada under a shipment-specific import permit can normally do so at the within access rate of duty.